Same-sex marriage in North Carolina: Fisher-Borne v. Smith and Gerber v. Cooper

-On October 8, 2014, Judge William Osteen of the U.S. District Court for the Middle District of North Carolina lifted those stays and invited plaintiffs' attorneys to present the court with a motion to rule North Carolina's ban on same-sex marriage unconstitutional.
+On October 8, 2014, Judge William Osteen of the U.S. District Court for the Middle District of North Carolina lifted the stays and invited plaintiffs' attorneys to present the court with a motion to rule North Carolina's ban on same-sex marriage unconstitutional.
 The plaintiffs in both cases filed a joint motion asking the court to issue such an order.
 They modeled their suggested language on the order issued in Bostic.
-On October 9, two leaders of the North Carolina General Assembly, Thom Tillis, the Speaker of the House of Representatives, and Philip Berger, the President pro tempore of the Senate, asked to be allowed to intervene to defend the state's ban.
+On October 9, two leaders of the North Carolina General Assembly, Thom Tillis, the Speaker of the House of Representatives, and Phil Berger, the President pro tempore of the Senate, asked to be allowed to intervene to defend the state's ban.
 Their filing said: "This intervention is about ensuring that the choice made by North Carolina voters receives its day in Court."
 They contended that "because Bostic was based in part on outcome-determinative concessions made by the Virginia Attorney General that have not been made in this litigation, Bostic does not control."
 If the district court determined that Bostic controlled the decision in these cases, they proposed to pursue appeals of that judgment to the Fourth Circuit, the Fourth Circuit en banc, and the U.S. Supreme Court.
 On October 14, Judge Osteen allowed them to intervene solely to preserve their right to appeal.
 He ruled for the plaintiffs the same day.
 He found Bostic controlling since North Carolina's and Virginia's bans were virtually identical, held North Carolina's ban unconstitutional, and enjoined the state from enforcing its ban on same-sex marriage.